thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

+Each of our cache fields is a `DashMap` from the [`dashmap`](https://crates.io/crates/dashmap) crate.
+A dashmap is a concurrent hashmap.
+We need it because we're building a server, so we handle requests asynchronously.
+Dashmaps can be thought of as `RwLock<HashMap<K, V>>`.
+Their implementation differs for performance, but it's a helpful mental model.

-Alongside one cache field per query, we store two important pieces of information: our color map and revision.
+We store two important pieces of information: our color map and revision.
 The color map stores the color of each query, as seen on the red-green algorithm.
 The revision is a counter that gets updated whenever we receive new input.
 It forces us to check green queries that ran on a previous input and make sure they're still up to date.